mlnitoon2/rolibwaita/README.md

 local separator = Window:NewSeparator()
 ```

-A separator is just a line inbetween tab buttons, only for a stylistic purpose, example:
+A separator is just a line inbetween tab buttons, only for stylistic purposes, example:
 ```lua
 local Tab1 = Window:NewTab({
 	Name = "Tab Example", -- Name of the tab | string, required